erdiarikan/erdiarikan/README.md

-# 🚀 Senior Full-Stack Developer | Head of Engineering at AVRillo | Laravel & Vue.js Specialist
+# 🚀 Senior Full-Stack Engineer | Head of Engineering at AVRillo | Laravel & Vue.js Specialist

 Welcome!
 I am a **dedicated and results-oriented Senior Full-Stack Engineer** with extensive experience in leading and delivering cutting-edge software solutions.
 Over the years, I’ve mastered backend technologies like **PHP** and **Laravel**, complemented by frontend expertise in **Vue.js** and **TailwindCSS**.
 My skill set extends to **DevOps tools** such as **AWS**, **Docker**, and **CI/CD pipelines**, ensuring efficient and seamless development and deployment processes.